mcassoli/Serial_and_milk/README.md

 	Demo code from class presentation.

 Arduino Files:
-	contians sketches for Arduinos, and circuit diagram
+	contains sketches for Arduinos, and circuit diagram